 The Home Depot‘s FIRST for Pro services program addresses pro contractors’ biggest needs.
 Understanding what they do, getting them in and out quickly and giving them the best possible price.

 - FIRST for Pro Power Hours featuring extra staff on the floor during the morning rush, including dedicated loaders, to get Pro customers in and out fast.

 - To make Pro shopping even quicker, the program offers two-hour pickup – call in an order and The Home Depot will have it ready to go within two hours.

 - If you can’t make it to the store, the FIRST for Pro program can arrange free on-site delivery for paint and appliance shipments via Pro Direct, or even help coordinate large shipments directly from the vendor.

 - Where permitted, The Home Depot offers FIRST for Pro dedicated parking areas close to the store.

-- Dedicated Pro associates at The Home Depot are designated to deliver outstanding customer service.
+- Dedicated Pro associates at The Home Depot deliver outstanding customer service.